 Gorillas beat their chests occasionally.
-So why do gorillas beat their chest?
+So why do gorillas beat their chest or what are the repercussions of beating your chest at a gorilla?
 Mountain gorillas often beat their chests whenever they perceive a threat or danger.
 When the chest beatings occur, it indicates that the gorilla is charging at a human or any rival.
 This is one of the warning signs that a gorilla is definitely going to attack if you don’t stay away from its territory.

 Mountain gorillas also beat their chests as a sign of victory.
 This could be because they have won a fight.
 They can also beat their chests to attract female gorillas and show how strong they are.
 Mountain gorillas occasionally beat their chests when communicating.
 This is commonly done by silverbacks.
 The silverback can beat his chest and walk away as a way of communicating with the group members to follow him up.

 Silverback gorillas also beat their chests if there is a young silverback trying to challenge them.
 The dominating silverback will beat their chest to send a warning to the young silverback and in some cases, the young one may retreat or a fight can take place.